-They have a terrain park that has over 40 features like rainbow rails, down-kinks, spines and hips, and a lot more.
+They have a terrain park with over 40 features like rainbow rails, down-kinks, spines and hips, and more.
 It offers the perfect chance for skiers to improve their skills and practice their freestyling tricks.
-To make it more fun and exciting, they often change the layout of the 40+ features so skiers will have something new to experience when they visit.
+To make it more fun and exciting, they often change the layout of the 40+ features, so skiers will have something new to experience when they visit.

-Bryce Ski resort is a 400-acre resort that is located near the West Virginia border and is a popular winter destination among locals, as well as families and tourists from the Washington, D.C. area.
+Bryce Ski resort is a 400-acre resort located near the West Virginia border and is a popular winter destination among locals, families, and tourists from the Washington, D.C. area.

 Bryce resort has a vertical of 500 ft, a top elevation of 1750 ft., and 25 acres of skiable areas.
-The resort features one terrain park and 8 runs that go from easy to the most challenging, including a black diamond trail that is designed for the adrenaline junkies.
+The resort features one terrain park and eight runs that go from easy to the most challenging, including a black diamond trail that is designed for adrenaline junkies.

-Four lifts service the area; among them are 2 surface lifts and another 2 chairlifts.
+Four lifts service the area; among them are two surface lifts and another two chairlifts.

 Situated in the middle of the Allegheny Mountains, Omni Homestead Resort is a luxury resort in Virginia with a rich history that extends more than two and a half centuries.
 Aside from being known for its championship golf courses, the resort also features an alpine ski area founded in 1959 and is the oldest in Virginia.

 The ski area has a vertical rise of 700 ft, a summit of 3,200 ft., and 42 acres of skiable terrain.
 Although it is the smallest ski resort in Virginia, there are 9 amazing trails that stretch up to 4,200 ft.
-Trails vary in levels, with 35% of it geared towards beginners, 55% of the trails for intermediate skiers while the remaining 10% is dedicated to the expert skiers.
+Trails vary in levels, with 35% of it geared towards beginners, 55% of the trails for intermediate skiers, and the remaining 10% dedicated to expert skiers.

-The main and only northwest-facing slope in the area is serviced by three lifts; two surface lifts that serve the beginner terrain at the bottom of the hill and one double chairlift that has access to the intermediate and expert terrains at the top.
+Three lifts service the area's main and only northwest-facing slope, two surface lifts that serve the beginner terrain at the bottom of the hill, and one double chairlift with access to the intermediate and expert terrains at the top.

 After all the fun and play, you can relax and soothe your tired muscles at the resort’s famous hot springs.